-Other sources of money for the Fund include: recoveries; SEHK replenishments detailed in note 14; Contributions to Investor Compensation Fund detailed in note 11; and excess transaction levy received before the SFO became effective from 1 April 2003 detailed in note 8.
+Other sources of money for the Fund include: recoveries detailed in note 4; SEHK replenishments detailed in note 15: other contributions detailed in note 11; and excess transaction levy received before the SFO became effective from 1 April 2003 detailed in note 9.

-The Fund defines "capital" as including all elements of the Fund less contributions to the ICF and less contributions from SEHK (trading rights deposits from SEHK) as disclosed on the face of the statement of financial position.
+The Fund defines "capital" as including all elements of the Fund less contributions to the ICF and less contributions from SEHK (trading rights deposits from SEHK).